antigones/pymazes/README.md

 # pymazes

-An anthology of maze generation algorithms written with Python
+An anthology of maze generation algorithms written with Python:

+ - Binary tree
+ - Sidewinder
+ - Aldous-Brother
+ - Wilson